-When should you keep you child home from school?
+When should you keep your child home from school?

 Please check your child for signs of illness before sending/him/her to school.

-To prevent the spread of germs, it is advisable to keep you child home from school if he/she shows any of the following symptoms:
+To prevent the spread of germs, a parent/guardian MUST keep your child home from school if he/she shows any of the following illness or situations

 A child who is ill will not be able to fully learn, may infect other children and will not be happy.